👤 How to Set Up Single Sign-On (SSO) in Atobi

 • Google Workspace: API & Services → Credentials → Create OAuth Client ID

-• Client ID – generated by your IdP for this application
+• Client ID – generated for the application

-• Client Secret – generated by your IdP
+• Client Secret – generated for the application

-1. Assign users or groups to the application in your IdP.
+1. Assign users or groups to the application.
 Only assigned users will be able to log in to Atobi.

 Step 2: Configure OIDC in Atobi